 modelled with the destination they would be showing at 10:15am.

 Sometimes, if I want a model of a particular bus and there is nothing available commercially, I modify a kit or die-cast or even scratch-build it.
+Some idea of the work involved in scratchbuilding a model can be found in the following pictorial on making the windscreen for the Van Hool Acron coach 198 (OE11CEB).

 All lettering was in black.
 The fleet and registration numbers were 1mm waterslide transfers applied one at a time.
 The fleetnames were made from Letraset rubdown transfers applied to clear waterslide transfers.
 Whilst black was not ideal for fleetnames it was chosen because it was readily available.
 The typeface chosen was Helvetica Medium, again because it was readily available in small sizes.
 However, following the introduction of the green and yellow livery, bigger fleetnames in Helvetica Bold were used.